Brice Samba: International career

 Born in the Republic of the Congo, Samba holds both Congolese and French nationalities.

 In March 2023, he received his first call-up to the France senior national team for the UEFA Euro 2024 qualifying matches against the Netherlands and the Republic of Ireland.

 On 16 June 2023, he made his debut playing the whole game in a UEFA Euro 2024 qualifying match against Gibraltar.

+On 11 May 2026, he was named in the France squad for the 2026 FIFA World Cup.